-There are many ways to go about writing a nonfiction book.
-Some writers take years to finish their books.
-Some take months.
-Some take weeks.
-Some can even finish their book in a few days.
+There are multiple ways to structure a nonfiction book.
+The right structure can be the secret to writing well and quickly.
+Some writers take years to finish their books, some take months, and some take weeks.
+Believe it or not, some can even finish their book in a few days.

-Simply, if you have a clear structure, not only will your readers love you, but you’ll boost your credibility as an author who’s written a damn good book.
+When you clearly structure a nonfiction, not only will your readers love you, but you’ll boost your credibility as an author who’s written a damn good book.

 Yet the most common issues my editing team and I see in our clients’ books are related to structure.
 Their chapters don’t have a logical flow.
 They have repeated the same ideas several times throughout the book.
 They have rambled and gone of on tangents (sometimes for thousands of words at a time).
 And there are gaping holes in their content – holes their readers will need filled in order to get the most value from their book.